 While oil and gas may be financing the grandiose buildings in Astana, people are Kazakhstan’s real wealth.
 Kazakh people are amongst the friendliest we’ve met in our travels.
 Beneath the glitz and glamour is a population that endured conquest, famine, forced labour, and dictatorships, yet somehow kept hold of a strong national identity.

-To get in with the locals, tap into Kazakhstan’s active Couchsurfing community.
+So one of the best things to do in Astana is to get in with the locals.
+Tap into Kazakhstan’s active Couchsurfing community.
 Catch up for a coffee with a local Couchsurfer to learn more about life in modern Kazakhstan, and the traditions that remain.

 We met up with a young Kazakh guy who told us how his mother had been ‘bride-napped’ by his father, a controversial practice still occurring in Kazakhstan’s far west.
 We also had coffee with a young Kazakh who explained how Kazakh people traditionally know their full family history, seven whole generations back.
 Impressive!

 2. Eat besbermak in Astana

-Kazakh food is centred around horse meat and mutton.
+Kazakh food is centered around horse meat and mutton.
 We admit it doesn’t sound that appealing, but you can’t come to Kazakhstan and not try the national dish besbermak.

 Besbermak is basically boiled horsemeat or mutton, chunks of fat, and flat noodles.
 Horsemeat is considered a delicacy in Kazakhstan, so if you are served it in a family home feign some excitement!

 A bowl of toe-curling broth mixed with yogurt is served with the dish, to cleanse the stomach after your meal.
 It’ll put hair on your knuckles!
 Besbermak is found in some traditional Kazakh restaurants in Astana (like Fahri Restaurant), but it’s best tasted with a Kazakh family at home.

 3. Admire Astana’s modern architecture